m13253/riscade/doc/instructions.md

         sp = sp - 1;
     }

-Note: Unlike x86 assembly, this `POP` does not retrieve anything from the stack.
-You should use `LDS` before `POP`.
+Note: Unlike x86 assembly, this `PUSH` does not store anything to the stack.
+You should use `STS` after `PUSH`.

 ### `c1011110`: LJMP: Long jump